CodingMilitia/Blog/_posts/2018-11-04-aspnet-005-from-zero-to-overkill-dependency-injection.md

 date: 2018-11-04 11:30:00+01:00
 layout: post
 title: "Episode 005 - Dependency Injection - ASP.NET Core: From 0 to overkill"
-summary: "In this episode we go a little bit deeper into dependency injection, extracting our logic from the controller and into a service.."
+summary: "In this episode we go a little bit deeper into dependency injection, extracting our logic from the controller and into a service."
 image: '/assets/2018/11/04/aspnet-core-from-zero-to-overkill-e005.jpg'
 categories:
 - fromzerotooverkill